aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfieldcollection/clear/_index.md

 title: FormFieldCollection.Clear
 linktitle: Clear
 second_title: Aspose.Words for .NET API Reference
-description: FormFieldCollection method.
+description: FormFieldCollection Clear method.
 Removes all form fields from this collection and from the document in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.fields/formfieldcollection/clear/